eBayClassifiedsGroup/PanteraS/README.md

 (ENV `SERVICE_TAGS="haproxy"`) to the JSON deployment plan for `my_service` (see examples). `my_service` is then accessible on port `80` via `my_service.service.consul:80` and/or `my_service.service.<my_dc>.consul:80`.

+If you provide an additional environment variable `HAPROXY_ADD_DOMAIN` during the configuration phase you can access the service with that domain appended to the service name as well, e.g., with `HAPROXY_ADD_DOMAIN=".my.own.domain.com"` you can access the service `my_service` via `my_service.my.own.domain.com:80` (if the IP address returned by a DNS query for `*.my.own.domain.com` is pointing to one of the nodes running an `HAProxy` instance).

 ## Put service into HAproxy TCP loadbalancer

 In order to put a service `my_service` into the `TCP` loadbalancer (HAproxy), you need to add a `consul` tag `haproxy_tcp` specifying